rafaelpassarela/timeline-builder/README.md

 ## Contributions

-Please, make your own branch and do a MR, that's it.
+Please, make your own branch and open a MR, that's it.

-Icons provided by [React Icons](https://react-icons.github.io/react-icons) Build with [React Bootstrap](https://react-bootstrap.github.io/)
+Icons provided by [React Icons](https://react-icons.github.io/react-icons)

+Build with [React Bootstrap](https://react-bootstrap.github.io/)